 Explore the city on day one of your ten days in Peru and enjoy the magnificent architecture, such as La Plaza de Armas, Plaza San Martín, and Chabuca Granda boulevard.
 You can take a Lima Walking Tour or see the most emblematic places of the capital by bus.

 If you enjoy exercising then you can also take a city bike tour, some of which include top gastronomy stops to try the worldwide famous traditional Peruvian food.
+For all foodies, learn how to make delicious Peruvian dishes with one of the best 3-hour cooking class in Lima (no experience needed).
 Don’t miss a visit to the Circuito Mágico de las Aguas and walk around the bars and restaurants of the bohemian district of Barranco.
 In fact, if you’re wondering what the top 10 things to do in Lima in one day are, then look no further.
 Remember, you’re leaving early tomorrow morning to discover Peru, so sleep well.

 Get picked up by the 7am Peru Hop bus and start making your way to Paracas in a luxury bus.
 On the way to Paracas there is an amazing and exclusive stop that very few tourists know about… but first!
 A delicious breakfast – this place sells the best, and the freshest bread in all Peru.